tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/create_bodies/available.rst

 * A spherical harmonic acceleration exerted by a central body is first evaluated in a body-fixed frame, and the transformed to an inertial frame.
 Consequently, the central body's rotation has a fundamental influence on the exerted spherical harmonic acceleration
 * A thrust acceleration in Tudat is calculated from two models: (1) an engine model, which defined the body-fixed direction of the thrust, and the magnitude of the thrust (2) the orientation of the body in space, defined by its rotation model
-* For a non-spherical central body, the current orientation of a body has an indirect influence on the altitude at which a vehicle with a given *inertial* state is located
+* For a non-spherical central body, the current orientation of this central body has an indirect influence on the altitude at which a vehicle with a given *inertial* state is located

 Two rotation models, which are typically used for vehicles under thrust, and/or vehicles in an atmosphere, are the following:

 * The rotation model :func:`~tudatpy.numerical_simulation.environment_setup.rotation_model.aerodynamic_angle_based`, which calculates the body's rotation based on the angle of attack, sideslip angle and bank angle.
 Note that these angles are definend w.r.t. the relative wind.
 This model is typical when using, for instance, a re-entry simulation.
 It imposes these three angles, and calculates the body orientation by combination with the latitude, longitude, heading angle, flight path angles.
 There is a related model, :func:`~tudatpy.numerical_simulation.environment_setup.rotation_model.zero_pitch_moment_aerodynamic_angle_based`, that uses the same setup, but does not impose the angle of attack, but caculates by imposing aerodynamic pitch trim (zero pitch moment).
-* The rotation model :func:`~tudatpy.numerical_simulation.environment_setup.rotation_model.custom_inertial_direction_based`, which is typical when calcualting dynamics of a vehicle under thrust.
+* The rotation model :func:`~tudatpy.numerical_simulation.environment_setup.rotation_model.custom_inertial_direction_based`, which is typical when calculating dynamics of a vehicle under thrust.
 It is based on linking a body-fixed  direction (now limited to the body-fixed x-axis) to an arbitrary inertial direction.
 This allows the thrust (assuming that this is aligned with this same body-fixed direction) to be guided in an inertial direction determined by a user-defined model.

 Ephemeris models
 ----------------